October 2023: Fundraising Copywriting - Part 1

 • Funding a new research project so it can commence early next year

-• Buying supplies that will take one of your programs to the next level in 2024.
+• Buying supplies that will take one of your programs to the next level in the year ahead

-To gather sensory details for your case for support, start by asking yourself: How will my life change as a staff person when this fundraising goal is met?
+To gather sensory details for your case for support start by asking yourself, How will my life change as a staff person when this fundraising goal is met?
 How will I see, hear, smell, taste, or feel this change?
-How will specific beneficiaries’ lives change when this goal is met?
+How will specific peoples’ lives change when this goal is met?
 How will they see, hear, smell, taste, or feel this change?

-In your year-end campaign, get creative with how you use text, video, and imagery to help your donors experience the Before and After.
+In your year-end campaign, get creative with text, video, and imagery to help your donors experience the Before and After.
 And don't forget to bring the joy

 Gosh, I love being a student.
 More tips coming next month.

-As my little family chased fall foliage along the Kancamagus Highway last weekend, feasting on cider donuts, my heart nearly burst with gratitude for so many reasons—among them, my gratitude for your support of my business and ideas.
+As my little family chased fall foliage along the Kancamagus Highway last weekend, feasting on cider donuts, my heart nearly burst with gratitude for so many reasons.
+Among them, gratitude for your support of my business and ideas.
 It means a lot.

 Previous